Story

 November 1991 | Volume 42, Issue 7

 “I think one man is just as good as another,” he said, “as long as he’s honest and decent and not a nigger or a Chinaman.”
-Yet Truman broke with his convictions to make civil rights a concern of the national government for the first time since Reconstruction—and in so doing he changed the nation forever.
+Yet Truman broke with his convictions to make civil rights a concern of the national government for the first time since Reconstruction.
+In so doing, he changed the nation forever.

 Truman’s direct ancestors identified strongly with the slave South.
 All four of his grandparents were born in Kentucky, and when they migrated to Missouri in the 1840s, they brought their slaves with them.
 Truman’s grandparents received slaves as a wedding present, and in Missouri one of his grandfathers owned some two dozen slaves on his five-thousand-acre plantation.
 His parents, Truman recalled, were “a violently unreconstructed southern family” and “Lincoln haters.”
-His mother was an ardent admirer of William Quantrill, the Confederate guerrilla leader who, pillaging Lawrence, Kansas, in 1863, slew at least one hundred and fifty of its citizens, including women and children.
+His mother was an ardent admirer of William Quantrill, the Confederate guerrilla leader who, pillaging Lawrence, Kansas, in 1863, murdered at least 150 of its citizens, including women and children.
 One historian has called him “the bloodiest man in American history.”

 Truman’s Jackson County, though, revered Quantrill, because he had his counterpart in James Lane, chieftain of the pro-Union Jayhawkers.
-Truman’s grandmother never wearied of telling of the morning in 1861 when, with her husband away, Jim Lane, at the head of a scruffy band of horsemen wearing red sheepskin leggings, rode into her farmyard, ordered her to hop to it and cook for him and his men, then killed her hens, slaughtered all the livestock, including more than four hundred hogs, toted off the still-bloody hams, pocketed the family silver, and set the barns afire.
+Truman’s grandmother never wearied of telling of the morning in 1861 when, with her husband away, Jim Lane, at the head of a scruffy band of horsemen wearing red sheepskin leggings, rode into her farmyard, ordered her to hop to it and cook for him and his men, then killed her hens, slaughtered all the livestock, including more than 400 hogs,